The Office of Financial Aid & Scholarships is located in the Grady W. Clack Center at OSU Institution of Technology.

 Once the student signs into their Banner Portal (my.okstate.edu) the financial aid package will be presented, if ready, with total amounts for the academic year followed by each of the terms.
 Each financial aid award will come in three columns: offered, accepted, and disbursed.
 Only the OFFERED Column will contain financial aid when the package is ready to accept or reject; once the Submit button is pushed at the bottom of the page, both OFFERED and ACCEPTED Columns will show financial aid.
 The disbursed columns will be used after money is paid to the student's account.

-- Additionally, some grants, scholarships, and Federal work study, do not show on the student's account until paid.
+- Additionally, some grants and/or scholarships do not show on the student's account until paid.

 - Some scholarships and OK Promise do not show on the student's account until processing is complete before payment, sometimes OVER ONE MONTH into the term.